Skip to Content

 Vivaldi is another Chromium-based browser that focuses on productivity and offers built-in notes, mail, translator, and to-do.

-It has more than 2.4 million users and 1 million community members, making it one of the most popular browsers this year.
+It has over 2.4 million users and 1.3 million community members, making it one of the most popular browsers this year.

 Platforms